aadi2212/kodekloud-engineer-portfolio/Day05/Task.md

-SElinux installation and configuration

-Following a security audit, the xFusionCorp Industries security team has opted to enhance application and server security with SELinux.
-To initiate testing, the following requirements have been established for App server 2 in the Stratos Datacenter:

-1\.
-Install the required SELinux packages.
+✅ Day 5: SELinux Installation and Configuration
+✅ 1.
+Task Overview

-2\.
-Permanently disable SELinux for the time being; it will be re-enabled after necessary configuration changes.
+Enhance server security on App Server 2 by installing SELinux management packages and configuring SELinux.
+For testing purposes, SELinux will be temporarily disabled and re-enabled after necessary configuration changes.
+No immediate reboot is required.

-3\.
-No need to reboot the server, as a scheduled maintenance reboot is already planned for tonight.

-4\.
-Disregard the current status of SELinux via the command line; the final status after the reboot should be disabled.

-->

-1\.
+✅ 2.
+Prerequisites

+Access to App Server 2 via a user with sudo privileges.

+Basic knowledge of SELinux and Linux package management (yum).

+✅ 3.
+Step-by-Step Instructions

 Install SELinux packages

-On App Server 2, install the required SELinux management packages (usually policycoreutils, selinux-policy, setools, etc.)

 sudo yum install -y policycoreutils selinux-policy selinux-policy-targeted

-2\.
 Permanently disable SELinux

 Edit the SELinux configuration file to disable it permanently:

-sudo sed -i 's/^SELINUX=.\*/SELINUX=disabled/' /etc/selinux/config
+sudo sed -i 's/^SELINUX=.*/SELINUX=disabled/' /etc/selinux/config

-Alternatively, you can manually edit /etc/selinux/config and set:
+Alternative: Manually edit /etc/selinux/config and set:

 SELINUX=disabled

-3\.
-Disable SELinux without reboot for now
+Temporarily disable SELinux without reboot

-To immediately disable SELinux (in enforcing or permissive mode), run:

 sudo setenforce 0

-This command puts SELinux in permissive mode temporarily until reboot.
+This sets SELinux to permissive mode until the server is rebooted.

-4] Verify SElinux status
+Verify SELinux status

-&nbsp; getenforce
+getenforce

-You should see Permissive or Disabled
+Expected Output:

+Permissive

+After the planned maintenance reboot, SELinux should be disabled.

+✅ 4.
+Verification

+Run getenforce to confirm temporary permissive mode.

+Check /etc/selinux/config to ensure SELINUX=disabled is set for permanent disablement.

+✅ 5.
+Conclusion

+SELinux management packages were installed, SELinux was temporarily disabled for testing, and permanent disablement was configured for after the planned reboot.
+This setup prepares the server for future SELinux-based security enhancements while maintaining operational continuity.